-Policy S2: The Requirement for Master Plans
+Policy S2: The Requirement for Masterplans

-4.27 Bearing in mind the historic character of Our Neighbourhood, it is appropriate that a separate policy on master plans (S2) should be included.
+4.27 Bearing in mind the historic character of Our Neighbourhood, it is appropriate that a separate policy on masterplans (S2) should be included.
 These need to take account of the World Heritage Site Management Plan and the Conservation Area Appraisals.
-Large sites require master plans that will ensure avoidance of standard solutions, respect local surroundings, and create the highest quality of design.
-Master plans will ensure that buildings and spaces are of the right type and in the right place.
+Major development sites require masterplans that will ensure avoidance of standard solutions, respect local surroundings, and create the highest quality of design.
+Masterplans will ensure that buildings and spaces are of the right type and in the right place.
 They will reduce the risk of inappropriate or piecemeal development and protect views to and from the World Heritage Site and its setting.
-The developer must submit the Master Plan and any subsequent changes to public scrutiny to avoid piecemeal development, and to take full account of representations made.
-Durham County Council’s Durham City Masterplan Update (October 2016) refers to the Milburngate House site and states that the Council “will work through the planning process to ensure a high quality and sensitive scheme is developed on this exceptional site within view of the World Heritage Site” (p.8).
-This is precisely the sort of site to which this policy on master plans would apply.
-Other such sites in Our Neighbourhood are Aykley Heads, Mount Oswald, Mountjoy, Hild/Bede and Elvet Riverside; others might become available in the future.
+Access and traffic considerations are important in major developments because of the imperative to create a low carbon economy and to provide access for all, especially for those with special needs such as mobility difficulties and dementia.

 Next section: Theme 2a: A beautiful and historic city – Heritage